 A range of striking objects in the exhibition reveal the multiple roles money played during conflict, whether it be in occupation or resistance, as tokens of memory and remembrance, created during siege or emergency, made for or by prisoners of war, or made in support of sectarian or political ideologies.

-Contemporary artworks by Peter Kennard, Banksy and JSG Boggs are contextualised against earlier works and reveal continuities in the targets of protest across time.
+Contemporary artworks by kennardphillipps, Banksy and JSG Boggs are contextualised against earlier works and reveal continuities in the targets of protest across time.
 More than a hundred visually striking objects, most of which have never been seen before, will be juxtaposed with important loans from museums and private collections.

 At the centre of this show is a new collection built thanks to an Art Fund New Collecting Award.